Hampter121/david-the-ai/PLEASEREADME.md

-hello this isnt 6th grade me anymore i made this in 6th grade anyways just letting you know david can only really respond to what i put into it so how about you search through the code for idle so i dont have to tell you
+hello this isnt 6th grade me anymore i made this in 6th grade anyways just letting you know david can only really respond to what i put into it so how about you search through the code for idle so i dont have to tell you another thing is you need idle for this its not an exe its a py file